Strong Emotions, Stress, and Depression

 • The burdens of managing asthma leading to chronic anxiety and depression, especially in children

 Anxiety and depression also affect asthma outcomes.
 Depression in parents can make asthma worse for children.
-Anxiety, depression, chronic stress, and exposure to violence are linked to:4-6
+Anxiety, depression, chronic stress, and exposure to violent behavior are linked to:4-6

 • Worse control of asthma symptoms